exercism/python/concepts/unpacking-and-multiple-assignment/about.md

 True
 ```

-Multiple assignment also allows for the swapping of variables in `lists`.
+Multiple assignment also allows for the swapping of elements in `lists`.
-This practice is pretty common in [linear sorting algorithms][sorting algorithms].
+This practice is pretty common in [sorting algorithms][sorting algorithms].
 For example:

 ```python